 Finally, other than a group-only campground in the Presidio, there’s nowhere legal to camp in San Francisco itself, so if you’re determined to sleep under the stars either in a campground or wild, head to any number of parks in the East Bay, down the Peninsula or in Marin County.

 Before the rocky islet of Alcatraz became America’s most dreaded high-security prison in 1934, it had already served as a fortress and military jail.
 Surrounded by the bone-chilling water of San Francisco Bay, it made an ideal place to hold the nation’s most wanted criminals – men such as Al Capone and Machine Gun Kelly.
-The conditions were inhumane: inmates were kept in solitary confinement, in cells no larger than nine by five feet, most without light.
-They were not allowed to eat together, read newspapers, play cards, or even talk; relatives could visit for only two hours each month.
-Escape really was impossible: nine men managed to get off “The Rock”, but none gained his freedom, and the only two to reach the mainland (using a jacket stuffed with inflated surgical rings as a raft) were soon apprehended.
+The conditions were inhumane: inmates were kept in solitary confinement, in cells no larger than 9ft by 5ft, most without light.
+They were not allowed to eat together, read newspapers, play cards or even talk; relatives could visit for just two hours each month.
+Escape really was impossible: nine men managed to get off “the Rock”, but none gained his freedom, and the only two to reach the mainland (using a jacket stuffed with inflated surgical rings as a raft) were soon apprehended.